Skip to main content

-What is Adaptive Intelligence?
+What is Adaptive Intelligence in Channel Sales?

 Adaptive Intelligence is a system's ability to learn from real-time data and automatically adjust its behavior.
 It continuously collects and analyzes information, identifying patterns to improve performance.
 For IT, this means a partner portal can dynamically suggest relevant training based on a channel partner's sales history.
 In manufacturing, it allows supply chain systems to re-route materials automatically due to unforeseen disruptions.
 This capability significantly enhances the effectiveness of a partner ecosystem by optimizing processes without constant manual intervention.
 It helps vendors and channel partners achieve shared goals more efficiently through data-driven decisions.